PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:49:13
+Last updated: 2024-04-02 16:49:47
-Random Quote: Patience is the companion of wisdom. - Augustine of Hippo
+Random Quote: Only I can change my life.
+No one can do it for me. - Carol Burnett